-several ways shown; in practice, be consistent
+- Revision example with various conventional proofreading marks - several ways shown; in practice, be consistent

-To illustrate In order to give an example of the noise power spectrum analysis, 1=1/1=1/(NPS) a noise image was taken from a storage-phosphor screen 20cm × 1/4 (Fuji BASS) 40cm in size, which was scanned with a fuji model BAS 1500 at caps the normal pitch of 100 μm.
-This was exposed to an uniform beam the screen / produced by a microtron running at 15 meV after being filtered by \/ ups 4cm of depleted uranium.
-The dose on the screen is estimated to have been about 400 mr (4 mGy), Co60 equivalent, yeilding Caps scanner readings of about half of the full saturation level.
-A 7.68-) The cm-square sub-sample of the full image is used in the present (in analysis, which is shown in Fig, 3.
-The original noise image is flattened with a cubic fit to the image.
-The analyzed noise-image Thucs, /1c values are dimension/less/ The noise-image values represent noise ; they fluctuation values relative to the mean amplitude off the original a Declaration by the Representatives of the UNITED STATES OF AMERICA, in General Congress assembled.
-When in the course of human wonts it becomes necessary for to people to dissolve the political bands which have connected them with another, and to - sieme among the powers of the earth the separate and equal which the laws of nature & of nature's god entitle them, a decent respect to the opinions of mankind requires that they should declare the causes which impel them to that the separation We hold these buths to be same handonider, that all men as created equal to dependent that from that equal oreation they done in the inherent Hinalienable, among which are the providence life fliberty, & the prevouit of happiness; that to secure these and, ge -vernments are instituted among men, deriving their just powers from www.loc.gov/exhibits/ treasures/images/ decp1.jpg
+To illustrate In order to give an example of the noise power spectrum analysis, 1=1/(=1/(NPS)) a noise image was taken from a storage-phosphor screen 20cm × 1/4 (Fuji 8A53) 40cm in size which was scanned with a fuji model BAS 1500 at the normal pitch of 100 μm.
+This was exposed to an uniform beam the screen hung produced by a microtron running at 15 meV after being filtered by /caps 4cm of depleted uranium.
+The dose on the screen is estimated to have been about 400 mr (4 mGy), Co60 equivalent, yeilding scanner readings of about half of the full saturation level.
+A 7.68-) The cm-square sub-sample of the full image is used in the present analysis, which is shown in Fig 3.4 The original noise image is flattened with a cubic fit to the image.
+The analyzed noise-image Thucs, /lc values are dimension less.
+The noise-image values represent noise ; they fluctuation values relative to the mean amplitude off the original image.